PETA Calls Out Defence Secretary’s ‘Bear-Faced Lies’ With Massive Westminster Bridge Banner

 Maybe you remember this phrase from your childhood: “Liar, liar, pants on fire, nose as long as a telephone wire.”

-Well, Defence Secretary, Ben Wallace nose he’s misleading the public about faux fur so we dropped a giant 10 meter banner over Westminster Bridge with a pointed message for him as clear as the Pinocchio nose on his face: stop telling bear faced lies.
+Well, defence secretary Ben Wallace and his team are misleading the public about the faux fur so we dropped a giant 10 meter banner over Westminster Bridge with a pointed message for him as clear as the Pinocchio nose on his face: stop telling bear faced lies.
 A faux fur exists – use it!

 Faux Can Be the Future